AshLeigh-Fraxinus/greenapi-integration-telegram/README.md

 1. Make sure your adapter URL is publicly accessible
 2. Check file size (Telegram and GREEN-API limitations)
 3. Make sure the file type is supported

+### Partner API Issues
+1. Check the correctness of the partner token
+2. Ensure the partner API is accessible
+3. Check the logs for authentication errors

+### Localization Issues
+1. Ensure the localization files are present
+2. Check the language installation using the /language command